Visuals to communicate research topics

 Thomas Heising here!

-I work on creative ways of visually displaying scientific topics – relying on 16 years of professional experience with graphics and video plus an academic background in natural and social sciences.
+I work on creative ways of visually displaying scientific topics – relying on 18 years of professional experience with graphics and video, plus; an academic background in natural and social sciences.

-Currently busy helping creating videos, websites and resource libraries on sustainable solutions towards sediment management and marine pollution.
+Currently busy creating videos, illustrations, web designs and resource libraries on sustainable solutions towards sediment management and light pollution.

 Animation on the geological history of Iveragh